 CHAPLAIN STUART VOGELMAN

-Stuart currently serves as the chaplain for District 4 for the Washington State Patrol and Region 1 for the Fish and Wildlife Department.
+Stuart currently serves as the Lead Chaplain for Eastern Washington and is based in District 4-Spokane for the Washington State Patrol and Region 1 for the Fish and Wildlife Department.

 Stuart was raised in Spokane, Washington.
 He has his Bachelor of Arts Degree in Marketing from Eastern Washington University and a Master of Health Service Administration Degree from Whitworth University.
 Stuart’s corporate career spanned 20 years in both the health care and high tech industries.
 During that time, his experience as a senior executive and consultant included the areas of sales, marketing, advertising, company start-up’s and consulting.
 He has worked in over twenty countries throughout Europe, Africa, the Nordics, South and North America and the Mid East.